isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 Shops

-By 1982, the responsibility for the residential aspect of Jurong was returned to the HDB.
-By 1969, the resident population of Jurong stood at about 16,000, living in flats and shophouses built by the Housing & Development Board (HDB) in Taman Jurong.

 transportation

-JTC also tailored the design of its housing estates to include spaces for recreational and greenery.
-At the planning stage, some 580ha of land, or 12% of the total, was slated for parks, gardens and other green spaces.
-The natural heritage of Jurong was also considered, with the upper Sungei Jurong area demarcated as a buffer zone between the industrial and residential areas.
-Tracts of trees, shrubbery and grass field also separated the two areas.
-These efforts added a green aspect to the industrial character of Jurong, while also preserving a slice of the area’s natural heritage.
+JTC also made sure that its housing estates were designed to have recreational areas and green spaces.
+During the planning phase, they set aside about 580 hectares of land, which is 12% of the total area, for parks, gardens, and other green areas.
+They also took into account the natural beauty of Jurong by creating a buffer zone in the upper Sungei Jurong area, separating the industrial and residential zones with trees, shrubs, and grassy fields.
+These initiatives not only added a touch of green to Jurong's industrial landscape but also preserved a part of the area's natural heritage.

 ### **Recreation Spaces in Jurong**